-We want to give a formal semantics to TL and then reason about its meta-theoretic properties.
-But the five II constructs have many similarities, so in the rest of this paper, we will model TL as a pure type system (PTS) [4] extended with inductive definitions.
+We want to give a formal semantics to TL and then reason about its metatheoretic properties.
+But the five Π constructs have many similarities, so in the rest of this article, we will model TL as a pure type system (PTS) [Barendregt 1991] extended with inductive definitions.
 Intuitively, instead of having a separate syntactic category for each level, we collapse all kind schemas u, kind terms κ , type terms τ , and the external constant Kscm into a single set of pseudoterms (ptm), denoted as A or B. Similar constructs can now share typing rules and reduction relations.

 Figure 3 gives the syntax of TL, written in PTS style.
-There is now only one Π construct ($\Pi X : A.B$), one λ abstraction ($\lambda X : A.B$), and one application form (AB); two iterators for inductive definitions are also merged into one ($\operatorname{Elim}[A', B'](A)\{\vec{B}\}$).
-We use X and Y to represent generic variables, but we will still use t, k, and z if the class of a variable is specific.
+There is now only one Π construct $(\Pi X:A.B)$, one λ -abstraction $(\lambda X:A.B)$, and one application form (AB); two iterators for inductive definitions are also merged into one $(\text{Elim}[A',B'](A)\{\vec{B}\})$.
+We use X and Y to represent generic variables, but we will still use t,k, and z if the class of a variable is specific.